USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch05_sys_req.md

 ```
 cd $CMAQ_HOME/PREP/icon
-./run.icon |& tee run.icon.log
+./run_icon.csh |& tee run_icon.log
 ```

 Run BCON to produce boundary conditions:

 ```
 cd $CMAQ_HOME/PREP/bcon
-./run.bcon |& tee run.bcon.log
+./run_bcon.csh |& tee run_bcon.log
 ```

 Check the ICON and BCON log file to ensure that the programs completed successfully.

 The CCTM is configured by default to run in multiprocessor mode.
 This mode requires run time settings that specify the number of processors to allocate to the simulation and the location of the MPI initialization command (mpirun) on your system.
 Set the number of processors to use for the simulation by setting the NPROCS environment variable in the run.cctm script.
-You must also set the domain decomposition configuration by setting the variable NPCOL_NPROW.
-The number of processors (NPROCS) must be equal to the product of the two values selected for NPCOL_NPROW.
-For example, if you have a system with six processors available to run CMAQ, set NPROCS to 6 and NPCOL_NPROW equal to “3 2”.
+You must also set the domain decomposition configuration by setting the variables NPCOL and NPROW.

 For an MPI configuration with 6 processors,

 ```
-setenv NPROCS 6
-setenv NPCOL_NPROW “3 2”
+@ NPCOL = 3; @ NPROW = 2
 ```

 Most clustered multiprocessor systems require a command to start the MPI run-time environment.
 The default CCTM run script uses the *mpirun* command.
 Consult your system administrator to find out how to invoke MPI when running multiprocessor applications.
-For single-processor computing, set NPROCS to 1 and NPCOL_NPROW to “1 1"
+For single-processor computing, set NPROCS to 1, NPCOL to 1, and NPROW to 1

 For single-processor computing,

 ```
-setenv NPROCS 1
-setenv NPCOL_NPROW to “1 1"
+@ NPCOL = 1; @ NPROW = 1
 ```

 After configuring the MPI settings for your Linux system, run the CCTM:

 ```
 cd $CMAQ_HOME/CCTM/scripts
-./run.cctm |& tee cctm.log
+./run_cctm.csh |& tee cctm_log
 ```